christophsax/seasonal/README.md

     plot(density(resid(m)))
     qqnorm(resid(m))

-The `identify` method can be used to select or unselect outliers by point and click:
+The `identify` method can be used to select or unselect outliers by point and click.
+Click several times to change the type of outlier.

     identify(m)